 Additionally, the perfect storm of events caused me to start taking my health seriously.
 Before my husband and I joined Planet Fitness in early April 2012, I lived a sedentary life.
 I practice law during the day (Yay Rutgers Law School!).
 So, I am either sitting in my office reading and typing or sitting in court waiting for my cases to be heard.
 During the evening, I would usually sit and crochet something to sell in my online boutique, Interwoven Creations by Crystal.
 Too much sitting.
 I was taking medications for high blood pressure and cholesterol.
 The scale that my husband and I own not only tells the weight, but also indicates the percentage of body fat.
 One day in early April 2012, the scale hurt my feelings.
 Twice.
 Hence, my new membership to Planet Fitness.
 I looked in the mirror one day while getting dressed and realized that I needed to make a change in my lifestyle.
 Cellulite is no bueno.
 I am not working out to get skinny.
 I am working out to get FIT.

 In addition to the health benefits, I see fitness from a theological perspective.
 I am guided by 1 Corinthians 3:16, “Do you not know that you are the temple of God and that the Spirit of God dwells in you?”
 (NKJV).
 Because my body is the temple of God, I must respect and honor God’s dwelling place.
 Healthy eating and regular exercise show honor and respect for God’s dwelling place.

 Please visit the My Faith and Fitness blog regularly.
-If you are interested in participating in the conversation, feel free to leave a comment at the end of a post, follow the blog on Twitter.
-If you just want to be a fly on the wall, become a Facebook Fan of the blog.
+If you are interested in participating in the conversation, feel free to leave a comment at the end of a post, become a Facebook Fan of the blog.
 You can also complete the form on the Contact page.
 I pray that you remain encouraged.